Lilly Hafgren: Early life, education and family

 Born on 7 October 1884, Lilly Johanna Maria Hafgren was the second child of the theatre director Johan Erik Hafgran (1834–1913) and his wife Maria née Malmgren (1859–1913), a concert singer.
-Her elder brother Lill Erik Gustaf became a pianist, composer and academic while her younger brother Hans Georg becmae a violinist.
+Her elder brother Lill Erik Gustaf became a pianist, composer and academic while her younger brother Hans Georg became a violinist.
 In 1892, the parents moved to Frankfurt, Germany, so that their children could study at the Hoch Conservatory.
 When she was eight, Lilly Hafgren started piano studies at the conservatory under Max Schwarz but in 1898 changed to voice under Maximilian Fleisch until 1902.
 Thereafter she received additional voice training in Stuttgart and Milan.

 Hafgren was married twice, first in 1905 to the architect and theatre director Hans Waag with a divorce in 1919.
 From 1919, for the remainder of her life she was married to the art dealer Georg Dinkela from Berlin.